TSXV:ROAR

 Tin Exploration at the Volney Project, South Dakota

 Lion Rock Resources (TSXV: ROAR, OTCQB: LRRIF, FSE: KGB) has confirmed tin mineralization at the Volney Project in the Black Hills of South Dakota.
-Phase 1 drilling at the Giant Volney target returned 0.1% Sn over 28.3 m, including 0.3% Sn over 3.0 m, in cassiterite-bearing pegmatite at shallow depth.
-Despite tin hitting record prices earlier this year, and the role of the US as one of the world’s largest consumers, the country has not mined tin domestically since 1993.
+The completed 15-hole Phase 1 drill program returned tin intercepts across multiple drillholes within a critical minerals strike measuring 300 m long, up to 100 m wide, and 150 m deep.
+Highlight intercepts include 0.3% Sn over 3.0 m in 0.1% Sn over 28.3 m (VOL24-006), with a grade peak of 1.0% Sn over 0.5 m (VOL25-012).
+[4] [12] Despite tin hitting record prices earlier this year, and the role of the US as one of the world's largest consumers, the country has not mined tin domestically since 1993.
 Volney is one of the only active tin exploration projects in the US.

 Past Producer with Confirmed Drill Results